Abrigo (software company)

-Sageworks was a private financial information company headquartered in Raleigh, North Carolina.
-Founded in 1998, Sageworks provides financial analysis and risk management software, in addition to creating products for commercial lenders.
-It collects financial information on the private sector by aggregating data from large accounting firms.
-The company also publishes "private company indicator" reports, which analyze activity and profitability in certain market segments.
-The firm is a private business key executives include co-founder and chairman Brian Hamilton and CEO Scott Ogle.
+Abrigo, formerly Sageworks, is a private financial-information company headquartered in Raleigh, North Carolina.
+Founded in 1998 as Sageworks, Abrigo provides software and services for risk management, financial crime prevention, and lending, serving 2,400 financial institutions.
+The company focuses on helping banks and credit unions manage regulatory requirements and operational risk while supporting growth amid increasing competition, evolving technologies, and changing customer expectations.

+Abrigo offers risk management, compliance, and lending solutions through a combination of software and advisory services, allowing US banks and credit unions to address multiple regulatory and operational needs through a single vendor platform.
+Abrigo is led by an executive team with experience in financial services, banking technology, and regulatory compliance.

 History

+As Sageworks

-Sageworks was founded in Raleigh, North Carolina in 1998 by serial entrepreneur Brian Hamilton and computer programmer Sarah Tourville.
-The two met while Hamilton was teaching at Duke University Continuing Studies in the early 1990s.
-Tourville, one of Hamilton's students, said she could program a financial analysis system after Hamilton said that no one has come up with a way to automate certain analyses.
+Abrigo was founded as Sageworks in Raleigh, North Carolina in 1998 by Brian Hamilton and computer programmer Sarah Tourville.
+The two met while Hamilton was teaching Continuing Studies at Duke University in the early 1990s.
+Tourville, one of Hamilton's students, said she could program a financial-analysis system after Hamilton said that no one has come up with a way to automate certain analyses.
 In the late 1990s Hamilton and Tourville spent two years developing software for what was to be known as Sageworks' Financial Information into Narrative Data (FIND), the technology behind its ProfitCents product.
-Initially the firm struggled to properly market its tools in the early 2000s.
-CitiBank and Intuit were both early adopters.
+While the firm first struggled to market its tools in the early 2000s, CitiBank and Intuit were both early adopters.

-Sageworks has collected financial data since financial statement year 2001.
+Sageworks started collecting financial data 2001.
 By 2014, it included 2001-2011 data from nearly 240,000 private firms, including three or more consecutive years of financial data for each of 99,040.
 It provides financial performance data on private companies based on their income statements and balance sheets.
 (Note: Statement of cash flow data, financial statements' footnote data, and CEO ownership and most other ownership data are not available in Sageworks.)
 The data is provided by large accounting firms that work with private companies, then anonymized by labeling each company with a unique identifier number.
 (Note: The accounting firms participating "input data for all their corporate clients directly into Sageworks’ database in an anonymous fashion.")
 Commercial users are given access to aggregated data by industry and region and not the financials of individual companies.
 Its data tends to comprise figures from large private firms; as of 2014, it contained data on almost 240,000 private companies.
 This compares to Sageworks' multi-year data from 2001 to 2011 of 4,360 public U.S. firms.
 (Note: As derived by Asker et al. from Compustat and CRSP databases, after certain exclusions including removal of all financial firms and regulated utilities.)Commercial users are given access to aggregated data by industry and region and not the financials of individual companies.
 Its data tends to comprise figures from large private firms; as of 2014, it contained data on almost 240,000 private companies.